karlbuscheck/fake-news-ml-model/README.md

 - **TfidfVectorizer** - for feature extraction from text
 - **scikit-learn** — for machine learning model training and evaluation

+## The Dataset

+The full dataset (111MB) is stored locally and not included in this repo due to GitHub's file size limit.
+A sample file ('fake_news_sample.csv') with the first 100 rows is included for reference and testing.

 ## Acknowledgements

 I came up with the idea for this model while working on a project in my NLP course, taught by Michele Samorani, Associate Professor in the Department of Information Systems and Analytics at the Leavey School of Business at Santa Clara University.
-The dataset used in this project also comes from that class.
+The dataset mentioned above also comes from that class.

 ## Note
 This notebook is a work in progress.
 The only way to code is to practice.
 Stay tuned for more